Air quality in Ontario

 Ambient air monitoring stations are established in communities across Ontario so the data we gather represents the exposure of the general population.
 However, some neighbourhoods that are located near local sources, such as industrial facilities, might have higher concentrations of pollutants than what our monitoring stations measure.

-We publish an annual air quality report that provides information about the state of air quality provincewide and examines 10-year trends for key pollutants.
+We also publish an annual air quality report that provides information about the state of air quality provincewide and examines 10-year trends for key pollutants.

 Status of our air quality